-If you're wondering who I am, I studied at Buckingham just like you, I got both my undergrad and postgrad here.
-I have been a member of several sports clubs and societies, and after running in the Students' Union elections in 2022 I now have the privilege of being your first ever Student Voice Officer!
+A little bit about myself, I recently competed my Law degree here in Buckingham.
+I have been active in several sports clubs and societies, and after running in the Students' Union elections in 2024 I now have the privilege of being your Student Voice Officer!

-As your Student Voice Officer, one of my main goals for the year is to formalise and define the Academic Representative system, (hence the creation of this very handbook!)
+As your Student Voice Officer, one of my main roles is to help operate the Academic Representative system, (hence the creation of this very handbook!)
 So please take the time to read it and feel free to say hi whenever you see me around campus, I'm looking forward to it!